andywuest/harbour-watchlist/README.md

 the offical Moscow Exchange API backend.
 In the future i plan to support more backend, e.g. Deutsche Boerse, so you can get more stocks for your specific market country.
-Additionally there is a news backend with provides some stock news news (however in German only).
+Additionally there is a news backend with provides some stock news (however in German only).
 The market overview page also allows you to display market indices and crypto currencies.

 ## Features